Zeffar/Elobot/README.md

 ##TODO high priority:
 * script should check if the exact statement (rating value and date) does exist, if it does, it should skip the item to prevent duplicate values
-* use sys.argv[1] for csv input file and other variables so I dont have to edit the script everytime

 ##TODO low priority:
 * rewrite the querying part and csv parsing part
+* use input() for input files so they are not hardcoded into the script
 * figure a way to "pause/resume" the script